-Developing the capacity and capability of members and officers to be effective
+Developing capacity to be effective

 Senior Officers' learning and development needs are identified and met through induction programmes and the appraisal system, which includes learning and development target areas.
 All new Members undergo a full internal induction programme and a general 'National Parks' induction is also now mandatory.
 In regard to existing Members, National Parks UK is currently working on establishing some appropriate ongoing training programmes.